fgrosse/kafkactl/README.md

 ### Pre-compiled binaries

-Download the pre-compiled binaries from the [releases page](releases) and copy them into your `$PATH`.
+Download the pre-compiled binaries from the [releases page][releases] and copy them into your `$PATH`.

 ### Compiling from source